yochannah/carpentries.org/pages/core-team-projects.md

   In the first quarter of 2019, the Workshop Administration team, including the [Regional Coordinators](https://carpentries.org/regionalcoordinators/), developed a [list](https://docs.google.com/spreadsheets/d/1e62jof6IgIu6Y-2sz2jZmb_ayLJVOU_UxihEiKZOnSs/edit#gid=0) of all of the tasks that they would like to have automated.
 We feel strongly about the need for continued human interaction with the community, so our list also includes tasks that should not be automated.
 In addition to creating the list, we ranked our ideas in order of priority.
 We then worked with the Infrastructure team to review these two lists and decided on items to be automated in Q2.

   In Q2, the Workshop Administration team will work with the Infrastructure, Membership and Community Development teams to update the Workshop Request Form.
-Currently, the [single form](https://amy.carpentries.org/forms/workshop/) is used to notify us of centrally-organised workshops, self-organised workshops and inquiries.
+Currently, the [single form](https://amy.carpentries.org/forms/workshop/) is used to notify us of centrally-organised workshops, Self-Organised workshops and inquiries.
 To ensure that The Carpentries Staff captures the information needed and the Requester/Informer fills out only the necessary fields, we will recreate the one form and divide it into 3 forms:
       <ol style="list-style-type: lower-alpha;">
         <li>Workshop Request Form, </li>
         <li>Workshop Inquiry Form and </li>